RKaseman/unit-03-game-word-guess/README.md

 This is my first use of CSS variables.

 I was dismayed when I discovered the Hedonometer API hasn't been up and running for a while, so I had to get creative in order to use it at all.
+My code scrapes [their word list's top 25 happy words](http://hedonometer.org/words.html) for the randomly picked word.